 ENGINEER – Wherever the term Engineer appears on the plans, in any specification, or in the contract, it shall be read as, and shall mean; the Resident Engineer (RE).

-GENERAL SPECIAL PROVISIONS – Approved additions and revisions to the Standard Specifications for Construction approved pursuant to the Specification approval process.

 MATERIALS MANAGER – Whenever the term Materials Manager appears on the plans, in any specification, or in the Contract, it shall be read as, and shall mean; the Design Consultant.

-PROPOSAL FORM – Whenever the term Proposal Form appears on the plans, in any specification, or in the Contract it shall be read as, and shall mean; the BID FORM unless specifically referenced otherwise in these Special Provisions.

 REGIONAL CONSTRUCTION ENGINEER – Whenever the term Regional Construction Engineer appears on the plans, in any specification, or in the contract, it shall be read as, and shall mean; the Director of Public Works OR Road Foreman OR other municipally appointed representative who is acting on behalf of the municipality responsible for administering and overseeing the construction contract.